"The ache for home lives in all of us, the safe place where we can go as we are and not be questioned."

 Belonging and Freedom

 The opposite is true.
 Belonging makes freedom meaningful.
 The Explorer with no home has nowhere to return.
 His wandering becomes aimless.
 His discoveries have no one to share them with.
-His adventures lack the contrast that gives them meaning.
+His adventures lack contrast that gives them meaning.

 Belonging and Vulnerability